IU Indianapolis Campus Center: Architecture

 The IU Indianapolis Campus Center is located at the geographic center of the campus on the corner of W. Michigan Street and University Boulevard.
-The building is the focal point of the campus, with a large distinguishable modern clock tower.
+The building is the focal point of the campus, with a large distinguishable modern bell tower.
 Exterior materials include limestone at the Vermont and Michigan Street facades, with large expanses of glass facing University Boulevard.
 Brick and metal were used for subsidiary facades and structural detailing.
 The main façade is a four-story glass curtain wall.
 A three-story glass cube projects forward from the main façade at the northeast corner which contains the campus bookstore.
-The southeast corner contains a concrete and steel tower, which serves as a clock tower.
+The southeast corner contains a concrete and steel tower, which serves as a bell tower.

 Cultural Arts Gallery

 The IUPUI Cultural Arts Gallery was first created in 1997 and moved to the Campus Center once it opened in 2008.
 The gallery showcases art by, or is of interest to, students of IU Indianapolis.
 The Cultural Art Gallery is located in room 148 of the Campus Center and is open year-round.